Christopher Isherwood: Books and pamphlets

-Work on Vedanta and the West
+Articles in Vedanta and the West

-Vedanta and the West (originally titled Voice of India from 1938–1940) was the official publication of the Vedanta Society of Southern California.
+Vedanta and the West (originally titled Voice of India from 1938 to 1940) was the official publication of the Vedanta Society of Southern California.
 It offered essays by many of the leading intellectuals of the time and had contributions from Aldous Huxley, Gerald Heard, Alan Watts, J. Krishnamurti, W. Somerset Maugham, and many others.

 Isherwood wrote the following articles that appeared in Vedanta and the West: